 After moving to Manhattan, the first two years were mostly spent settling in and remodeling our apartment.
 While my days were busy, my nights were free to explore the New York jazz scene.
 On average I saw two or three jazz concerts each week (and still do).
 As most of you know, the level of playing here is incredible.
 It's basically the best of the best, night after night.
 While seeing so many fantastic musicians could have left me feeling discouraged about my playing, I instead felt more inspired than ever to improve as a jazz musician.

 By the time our apartment remodel was completed, I knew exactly "how" I wanted to spend the next chapter of my life.
 I would devote myself full-time to music, and finally get the jazz education that I never received when I was in college.
 To be clear, I'm not trying to become a professional jazz musician.
 I would, however, like to see if I can become (almost?) as good as one.
-Or at least as good as the person people call when the "good" players aren't available!
+Or at least as good as someone people call when the "good" players aren't available!

 Rather than spend a fortune on a top music school that I probably couldn't get into anyway, I decided to take private lessons with the best teachers I could find.
 And that's what I've been doing for the past two years.
 For a while now, I've wanted to share my experiences in those lessons, but I've been too busy practicing.
 Seriously!
 I now practice a mix of piano, trumpet, and ear training for a total of four or five hours each day.
 I still have a year or two (or twenty?) before I'll be where I want to be in my playing, but for the first time, I feel like I might actually get there.